see-for-yourself/bgdv-book/_posts/2025-05-19-chapter9_geopandas.md

 In the code below, we use Pandas to read in this CSV file, and then construct a `geopandas.GeoDataFrame` object specifying the geometry as points with x and y coordinates from longitude and latitude columns, and the coordinate reference system (crs) as "EPSG:4326", which is a widely used geographic coordinate system.

 Next, we load the map data using the `geodatasets.read_file()` and `geodatasets.get_path()` functions.
-A world map is given by the file 'naturalearth.land' from geodatasets.
+A world map is given by the file "naturalearth.land" from geodatasets.

 For a cleaner look, we remove the tick marks and labels by passing an empty list to the functions for setting the axis ticks.
 Then we call the `plot()` function to plot the data points.
-Triangular markers are suitable for representing mountains, and we do this by using the marker type '^'.
+Triangular markers are suitable for representing mountains, and we do this by using the marker type "^".

 To annotate each mountain with its name, we iterate through the items of the columns simultaneously using the Python `zip()` function, and call the Matplotib `annotate()` function.
 In the resulting image, there is an issue with the text labels "Mont Blanc" and "Elbrus" overlapping.
 To fix this, we can change the location of the "Elbrus" text label.